 Do you direct bill insurance?

-We only direct bill insurance for Veterans, RCMP and Canadian Forces.
-We will supply the receipt for re-imbursement from your insurance company.
+We only direct bill insurance for Medavie BlueCross, Veterans Affairs, RCMP, and Canadian Forces.
+We will provide a receipt for re-imbursement for your insurance company.

 Are you covered by Medicare?